-Get medical attention.
-Medical attention should be sought as soon as possible.
+Get medical attention Medical attention should be sought as soon as possible.
 This is necessary to mitigate the risk of sexually transmitted diseases or pregnancy and to determine the existence or extent of, and to treat, any physical injury.
 Additionally, forensic evidence can be collected which could help a law enforcement investigation.
 You will not be required to pay for a physical examination and medical attention, whether or not you file a police report.
 The University Hospital and Clinics utilizes nurses who are highly trained in performing medical and forensic examinations and interviews of sexual assault victims.

 Preserve evidence.
 Preserving physical evidence can be key to identifying the perpetrator and adjudicating a sexual assault case.
-Ideally a victim of sexual assault should not wash, douche, use the or for participating in a discrimination complaint process, regardless of the outcome of the investigation or complaint.
-This means that if you report that you or another person have been subjected to prohibited discrimination or harassment, serve as a witness, or otherwise participate in a discrimination complaint process, you cannot be subjected to Retaliation for that participation toilet, or change clothing prior to a medical/legal exam.
-Even though you may not choose to file a report with the police or cooperate with a prosecution, preserving any physical evidence may provide valuable information should you later determine you do want to proceed with prosecution..
+Ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical/legal exam.
+Even though you may not choose to file a report with the police or cooperate with a prosecution, preserving any physical evidence may provide valuable information should you later determine you do want to proceed with prosecution.